pivotal/docs-tap/getting-started.md

 To publish the new application accelerator that is created in your Git repository, follow these steps:

-1. Run the following command in your terminal:
+1. Run the following command to publish the new application accelerator:

     ```sh
     tanzu accelerator create simple --git-repository YOUR-GIT-REPOSITORY-URL --git-branch YOUR-GIT-BRANCH